-A B average in three PSYC 300-level courses is normally required.
+A B grade average in three PSYC 300-level courses is normally required.

-Note: Enrolment in this course is limited.
 See the Limitation of Entry regulations.

-Part I: ASTR 424, ASTR 480 and four other courses, chosen as follows:
+Part I: ASTR 424, PHYS 407, ASTR 480 and four courses as follows:

-- (i) at least one course from ASTR 421-423, 425-426 - (ii) the remainder from PHYS 401-460, but no more than two courses from PHYS 441-460.
+- (a) at least one course from ASTR 421-423, 425-426 - (b) the remainder from PHYS 401-460, but no more than two courses from PHYS 441-460.

-Not all courses may be offered in any one year.
-With the approval of the Head of Department, up to two courses may be replaced by appropriate courses from another subject.
+Not all courses may be available in any one year.
+With the approval of the Head of Department, up to two of the courses may be replaced by appropriate courses from another subject.
 Note: The choice of courses is subject to the approval of the Head of Department.

 Part II: A thesis (ASTR 690) which shall normally be presented not later than 12 months after the date of enrolment for Part II.
+In determining the class of honours, Parts I and II are weighted in the ratio 2:3.

-P: 84 points at 300-level approved by the Head of Department of Physics and Astronomy.
+P: 90 points at 300-level approved by the Head of Department of Physics and Astronomy.